StudyInDepth/practical-vim/key-combination.md

 1. Move to the end of line '$'
-1. Move the the end of line and edit 'A', 'I' for the opposite
+2. Move the the end of line and edit 'A', 'I' for the opposite
+3. Move lines update and down :m+n